Extract values for hyper-parameters from a model object. Hyper-parameters include

 are draws from the joint prior distribution.

-In other words, the modelled values are informed by
+In other words, the values incorporate

-model priors, and by any exposure
+model priors, and any exposure

 , size